-For five star luxury, The Darling is centrally located and has a luxury spa to relax in after a day sightseeing.
+For five-star luxury, The Darling is centrally located and has a luxury spa to relax in after a day of sightseeing.

 A more unusual choice is camping on Cockatoo Island.
-The clean campsite has all the amenities you need, a stunning view of Sydney and the cheapest price you will find in the city – $45 a night.
-The island can be reached by regular ferries from the harbour.
+The clean campsite has all the amenities you need, a stunning view of Sydney, and the cheapest price you will find in the city – $45 a night.
+The island can be reached by regular ferries from the harbor.

 Sydney is a long way away for travel and isn’t exactly your first thought when it comes to planning a budget vacation but with a little bit of creativity and some thought given to finding the proper accommodation and best places to visit for cheap you can have your vacation in the greatest city Down Under and come back with cash in your pocket.

 As always the best tip for frugal travel is to minimize your expenses wherever you can, particularly in fields where there is a lot of competition.
 While it’s unlikely that you’ll find a very cheap flight, as there are no intercontinental low-cost carriers you will find plenty of budget hotels in Sydney.
 Staying at a cheap hotel in Sydney you’ll shave quite a bit off the cost of your trip and you’ll be able to focus on what is really important: seeing the sights.
 Here are some cheap things to do in Sydney when you’re on vacation.

 1. Sydney Harbor